Tackling Loneliness in Leicestershire

 - Volunteer with a local community group or charity.
 You can find details about local community organisations through Voluntary Action Leicestershire's volunteering website.

-Further information, help and support about tackling loneliness can be found here.
+Further information, help and support about tackling loneliness can be found on the Loneliness - Useful Information Page.

-You can find more details about setting up a community project, including getting started; planning your project; and how to apply for funding here.
+You can find more details about setting up a community project, including getting started; planning your project; and how to apply for funding on the Developing a Community Idea Page.

-You can see some useful tips of how to reduce feelings of loneliness here.
+You can see some useful tips of how to reduce feelings of loneliness on the Loneliness - Top Ten Tips Page.

 Leicestershire County Council and the University of Leicester's Unit for Diversity, Inclusion and Community Engagement (DICE) jointly hosted the Leicestershire Tackling Loneliness Together Summit in November 2018.